MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/specify-properties-for-unified-interface-apps.md

 ---
-title: "Specify properties for Unified Interface apps in PowerApps | MicrosoftDocs"
+title: "Specify properties for model-driven unified interface apps in PowerApps | MicrosoftDocs"
 description: "Learn how to configure the grid control for your app"
 keywords: ""
 ms.date: 06/06/2018